rstol/md-cv/index.md

 `2015-20`
 __Illumina, Inc.__ Bioinformatics Scientist (data scientist and statistical programmer).
-> I joined Illumina's R&D organisation in 2015 where I worked on a wide range of bioinformatics and data science projects.
+> I joined Illumina's R&D organization in 2015 where I worked on a wide range of bioinformatics and data science projects.
 Some public-facing work focused on variant comparison and analysis tooling, and I also advanced the popular _Platinum Genomes_ gold-standard variant truthset by introducing novel validation methods.

 ## Education